 Long term = Equity

-Thats the RULE NO 1 .
-Look at how to choose the best FD for yourself .
+That’s the RULE NO 1.
+Look at how to choose the best FD for yourself.

-Ans : No !! ..
-Its an Important goal . you cant risk with that .
-Stay Away from Equity ..The first thing you have to ask yourself is “Is Direct Equity for you” ?
-And what do you mean you are “sure” . there is no such thing ..
-Markets didn’t even liked Einstein and Newton who tried Predicting the movements , who are you !! .
-Even though markets look easy , its too tough …
+Answer: No!!
+It’s an Important goal and you can’t risk with that.
+Stay Away from Equity…The first thing you have to ask yourself is “Is Direct Equity for you”?
+And what do you mean you are “sure” about the markets moving up?

-Ans : Its great that you have learnt it yourself , you should be able to take care of most of the things by yourself , but most of them will be day to day decisions , when it comes to Financial Planning , It takes much more ..
-Financial Planning is more than “Taking term insurance” or “Choosing some great mutual fund” or “good attitude about saving” ..
+Answer: It’s great that you have learnt it yourself, you should be able to take care of most of the things by yourself, but most of them will be day to day decisions when it comes to Financial Planning.
+It takes much more than just that!

 It requires